hexcowboy/rslock/README.md

 ```

 > [!NOTE]
-> The `default` feature of this crate will provide `async-std`.
-You may optionally use `tokio` by supplying the `tokio-comp` feature flag when installing, but `tokio` has limitations that will not grant access to some parts of the API ([read more here](https://github.com/hexcowboy/rslock/pull/4#issuecomment-1693711182)).
+> The `default` feature of this crate will provide async-std.
+You may optionally use tokio by supplying the `tokio-comp` feature flag when installing, but tokio has limitations that will not grant access to some parts of the API ([read more here](https://github.com/hexcowboy/rslock/pull/4#issuecomment-1693711182)).

 ## Build